orangetw/My-CTF-Web-Challenges/README.md

 Hi, I am Orange.
 This is the repo of CTF challenges I made.
 It contains challs's source code, writeup and some idea explanation.

 I am a CTFer and Bug Bounty Hunter, loving web hacking and penetration testing.
 So you will see these challs are all about web.
-Also, if you have any question about these challs, you can find me in following ways
+If you have any question about these challs, you can find me in following ways
 * orange@chroot.org
 * [blog.orange.tw](http://blog.orange.tw/)